coveo/source.coveo.com/_posts/2019-04-03-lightning-web-components.md

 }
 ```

 > Having done a lot of the initial investigation on LWC, I was eager to be able to share my knowledge with the rest of the team.
 And let's not forget [Trailhead](https://trailhead.salesforce.com/) which offers very well built learning paths for content such as the LWC framework.
 It was a very good introduction to understand how this new programming model worked and integrated with Salesforce.
+I knew it would be easy to pick up for my teammates and that they would love working with LWC.

 \- Etienne